Hamid Ul Haq Haqqani

-Hamid ul Haq Haqqani (26 May 1968 – 28 February 2025) was a Pakistani politician and Islamic scholar who served as a member of the 12th National Assembly of Pakistan from 16 November 2002 until 10 October 2007, when he resigned in protest.
+Hamid ul Haq Haqqani (26 May 1968 – 28 February 2025) was a Pakistani Islamic scholar and politician, who served as a member of the 12th National Assembly of Pakistan from 16 November 2002 until 10 October 2007, when he resigned in protest.

-He became chief of the Jamiat Ulema-e-Islam (S) party after his father Sami ul Haq's assassination in 2018, remaining in the position until he was killed in a suicide bombing in 2025.
+He became chief of the Jamiat Ulema-e-Islam (S) party after his father Sami ul Haq's assassination in 2018.

+He was assassinated in a suicide bombing at Darul Uloom Haqqania.

 Background

 Haqqani was born on 26 May 1968 in Akora Khattak, a town in the Nowshera District of Khyber Pakhtunkhwa, Pakistan.
 He was Sami-ul-Haq's second son from his first wife.

 Haqqani received religious and school education from his grandfather, Abdul Haq Akorwi, while attending Haqqania High School, a school located inside the premises of the Darul Uloom Haqqania seminary.
 There he completed his Dars-i Nizami and became a scholar of the Hadith and the Quran.

 He later enrolled in Nowshera Degree College, receiving a Bachelor’s in Islamic Studies before obtaining a master's degree in theology from Punjab University in the late 1980s.